valsson-group/ml-seminar/Readme.md

 Participants are encouraged to suggest and contribute with topics they are interested in.

 We plan on starting the seminar series in the early Spring 2023 semester.
+The exact schedule for seminar series will be decided later.

 In the first seminar, Dr. Omar Valsson will give a presentation on AlphaFold and how to use it in practise.

-The exact schedule for seminar series will be decided later.
+Please get in contact if you have any questions or comments.

+Dr. Omar Valsson [omar.valsson@unt.edu](mailto:omar.valsson@unt.edu) and Ignacio Migliaro [IgnacioMigliaro@my.unt.edu](mailto:IgnacioMigliaro@my.unt.edu)